steenge/OctoPrint-Noplasticdetect/README.md

 # OctoPrint-Noplasticdetect

+NOTE: This project is under development, and not yet fully functional!

 Extremely simple plugin that pause the printer if a DIY filament sensor detects that the roll of filament runs out.

 The sensor contain no active electroics and is based on a microswitch.